 “Yes, please.
 Is Devin here?”

 “Yes.
 He and my son Ron and his friend Jason are in Ron’s bedroom.
-They’re supposed to be doing their homework, but are probably playing video games.
+They’re supposed to be doing their homework, but are probably talking.
 Devin told me about what happened this afternoon.
 Perhaps it would be valuable for me to tell you the details Devin told me.
 They will reflect his point of view, but from a professional perspective.
 Is that acceptable?”

 “Yes.
 He didn’t tell me anything beyond that he’s gay and has a boyfriend.”